AbdelkaderDe/DSAG-TechXChange-XP260/exercises/ex0/README.md

   </p>

 ### 2.4.
 Subscribe to SAP Build Work Zone, Standard Edition (Trial)
+⚠️ **Note:**
+SAP Work Zone, standard edition requires a custom Identity Authentication Service (IAS) tenant for user authentication.
+You cannot use the default SAP ID Service as the identity provider for Work Zone, standard edition.
+A dedicated custom IAS tenant must be configured and connected to your SAP BTP subaccount before you can set up and use Work Zone.

   1. Return to the **Service Marketplace** in your subaccount.
   2. Search for **"SAP Build Work Zone, standard edition"** and select it.
   3. Click the three-dot menu **(...)** next to the service name, then choose **Create**.